NotSoSecure/Blacklist3r/MachineKey/AspDotNetWrapper/README.md

 Copyright ©  2019

   -r, --keypath                Machine keys file path.
   -c, --encrypteddata          Encrypted data value to decrypt.
+Can be a string or a path to a file in which the encrypted data is stored.
   -d, --decrypt                (Default: false) To decrypt the encrypted data.
   -f, --decryptDataFilePath    file path where the decrypted information stored -p, --purpose                purpose